gabbersonger/graphe-app/README.md

   - [x] Fix basic punctuation
   - [x] Chapters starting in middle of paragraph
   - [x] Verses split over multiple paragraphs
+  - [x] Ends in '-' combine with next
-  - [ ] Italicise psalm superscripts
+  - [ ] Verse 1 in middle of paragraph

 <br/>